 Google Scholar Link

 I am currently employed as a assistant professor at HMI & CreaTe.
 The educational activities mainly involve Bachelor's students from Creative Technology and Master's students from the Human Media Interaction programme at the University of Twente.
-In have taught the course Game Design and am part of New Media module, am regurarly involved in the course Design of Persuasive Health Technologies and the module Intelligent Interaction Design.
+In have taught the course Game Design and am part of Interactive Media module and the module Intelligent Interaction Design.
 This latter module is related to UX and focuses on grounded design decisions and evaluations of interactive systems.
-In the alternative track Bachelor's students from Business \& IT and Technical Computer Science programmes also participate.
-Furthermore, I set up and teach in the course on Games, Media and UX together with teachers from Utrecht University, a course for highschool computer science teachers.
+I am also one of the main teachers in the master course Experience Design for Interaction.

 I (co-)supervise a number of BSc and MSc students on topics related to interactive play and gaming.
-In total I have currently tutored numerous (>20) student projects, 10 Bachelor's theses (13 Creative Technology and 1 Computer Science student), and 1 Master's thesis, from which three projects have led to peer-reviewed full papers.
+In total I have currently tutored numerous (>60) student projects, 10 Bachelor's theses (Creative Technology, Technical Computer Science , Atlas, and Biomedical Technology), and Master's thesis projects (Interaction Technology, Computer Science /data science, Educational Science, and some from Technical Medicine), from which several have led to peer-reviewed (full) papers.
 Occasionally I also give guest lectures on other topics, such as designing for people with special needs, using embodied interaction for teaching, or the use of pervasive technology.